charmbracelet/bubbletea/tutorials/commands/README.md

 ## The Initialization Method

-The initilization method is very simple: we return the `Cmd` we made earlier.
+The initialization method is very simple: we return the `Cmd` we made earlier.
 Note that we don't call the function; the Bubble Tea runtime will do that when the time is right.